berryvansomeren/ververser/README.md

 # Ververser

-**Ververser is a lightweight wrapper around pyglet that allows hot-reloading of content.**
+**Ververser is a lightweight wrapper around pyglet that performs hot-reloading of content.**

 When your app is running, changes to content will automatically be hot-reloaded.
 If an error occurs, the app is automatically paused,